bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ## Parameters

-For the different tests we use the following parameters
+For the different tests I use the following parameters

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image4%20-%20parameters.PNG?raw=true)
-For the Net in general all the members of the group made a test with a VGG, but we have also made other tests with other CNN like Alexnet.
+For the Net in general all the members of the group made a test with a VGG, but I have also made other tests with other CNN like Alexnet.

-The optimizer I have used is Adam, this option is faster but in the result conclusions we will explain the benefits of considering other options.
+The optimizer I have used is Adam, this option is faster but in the result conclusions I will explain the benefits of considering other options.

-For the Adam we consider in general 2 main learning rates 1e-3, 5e-4 but we will see that this kind of data needs in some cases lower values.
+For the Adam I consider in general 2 main learning rates 1e-3, 5e-4 but I will see that this kind of data needs in some cases lower values.

-We don't consider changing Weight decay, at initial stages of the project we decided to avoid changing it to 1 because of anomalous results.
+We don't consider changing Weight decay, at initial stages of the project I decided to avoid changing it to 1 because of anomalous results.

 We consider combinate dropout in some cases to avoid overfit.

-For the pretrained parameter, we use two options, fix the pretrained weights with Imagenet [1], then finetune letting the net to learn all the weights, and another exercise where we fix the pretrained weights and then we freeze part of the convolutional layers (7 layers in the VGG, 3 in the Alexnet).
+For the pretrained parameter, I use two options, fix the pretrained weights with Imagenet [1], then finetune letting the net to learn all the weights, and another exercise where I fix the pretrained weights and then I freeze part of the convolutional layers (7 layers in the VGG, 3 in the Alexnet).

-Then we use two different architectures explained in the previous point.
+Then I use two different architectures explained in the previous point.